In-Depth Interview – Types, Guide, Pros & Cons

 Key characteristics of in-depth interviews include the following:

 1. Depth: Open-ended questions allow participants to express their thoughts freely and provide detailed and nuanced responses.
-This, combined with follow-up questions, ensure a collection of rich, detailed data and an understanding of the participant’s point of view by focusing on the “why” and “how” behind behaviours.
+This, combined with follow-up questions, ensure a collection of rich, detailed data and an understanding of the participant’s point of view by focusing on the “why” and “how” behind behaviors.

 2. Semi-structured: In-depth interviews typically follow a semi-structured format, using a guide to cover key topics while allowing flexibility for the conversation to flow naturally based on participants’ responses.